DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Literature review

 In practice, however, wind speed\textemdash the key determinant of wind power output\textemdash is the major source of uncertainty in wind energy harnessing, and is not known to wind farm operators in advance.
 Thus, to optimally operate an (offshore) wind farm, accurate wind speed and power forecasts are needed at various forecast horizons, ranging from a few minutes up to several days ahead.
 Those forecasts directly inform critical decisions made by energy producers and grid operators alike, including power production estimation \citep{zhu2021multi, nasery2023yaw}, electricity market participation and trading \citep{Pinson2013}, operations and maintenance scheduling \citep{petros2021, papadopoulos2023joint}, economic dispatch and unit commitment \citep{xie2013short,barry2022risk}, among others.
 Despite the general consensus in the wind engineering community on the importance of considering the vertical wind profile, there are very few studies in the forecasting literature on multi-height wind forecasting \citep{lin2020wind, saxena2021offshore}.
 Even these studies are only focused on a single location, thereby ignoring the spatial variations and correlations in the wind field.

-On the other hand, there is an extensive body of literature on space-time wind forecasting, which focuses on modeling the spatial and temporal variations and correlations, but ignores the vertical dimension of wind fields.
-Perhaps the most prevalent class of models are \textit{geostatistical approaches}, with spatio-temporal Gaussian processes (GPs) at their heart.
-GPs make space-time forecasts that are enabled by a covariance function describing the dependence structure over space and time \citep{GneitingCov,SteinCov,AzizGP}.
-A central challenge in GP-based models is to propose a mathematically permissible covariance function that adequately models the complex dependencies in wind fields.
-One particulary important aspect of that complexity is to model the effect of time-varying wind advection, which gives rise to an asymmetry in the spatial-temporal correlations.
-This complexity requires a covariance model that relaxes the convenient, (but unrealistic) assumptions of stationarity, separability, and full space-time symmetry \citep{gneiting2006geostatistical,AzizIEEE,AzizRS}.
+On the other hand, there is an extensive body of literature on space-time wind forecasting, which focuses on modeling the spatial and temporal variations and correlations, but ignores the vertical dimension of wind fields. {A relevant class of models therein are geostatistical approaches, such as spatio-temporal Gaussian processes (GPs).} GPs make space-time forecasts that are enabled by a covariance function describing the dependence structure over space and time \citep{GneitingCov,SteinCov,AzizGP}.
+A central challenge in GP-based models is to propose a mathematically permissible covariance function that adequately models the complex dependencies in wind fields. {An} important aspect of that complexity is to model the effect of time-varying wind advection, which gives rise to an asymmetry in the spatial-temporal correlations.
+This complexity requires a covariance model that relaxes the convenient (but unrealistic) assumptions of stationarity, separability, and full space-time symmetry \citep{gneiting2006geostatistical,AzizRS}. {For example, Lagrangian covariance functions introduce advection-specific parameters that can explicitly encode the effect of wind propagation on the magnitude and asymmetry of the resulting space-time correlations \citep{cox1988simple, ma2003families}.}

-An alternative paradigm to geostatistical approaches are the so-called \textit{dynamic spatio-temporal models (DSTMs)} which describe the conditional evolution of a spatial process over time \citep{wikle2010general}.
-The most prevalent example is the integro-difference equation (IDE) framework, which models the dependence between a spatial process at a future time conditioned on the same process at the present time through an integral operator with a spatial redistribution kernel \citep{wikle1999dimension}.
-IDE models have been proposed to predict spatio-temporal cloud movement \citep{Wikle2002}, precipitation \citep{xu2005, liu2022statistical}, aerosols \citep{calder2011modeling}, and more recently, wind power \citep{ye2024ieee}.
-There are pros and cons for the geostatistical and dynamic space-time approaches, with the former typically regarded as superior surrogate models, whereas the latter are well-suited for extrapolation of highly dynamic processes due to their explicit conditional evolution mechanisms.
+An alternative paradigm to geostatistical approaches are the so-called \textit{dynamic spatio-temporal models (DSTMs)} which describe the conditional evolution of a spatial process over time \citep{wikle2010general}. {In this context, a} prevalent example is the integro-difference equation (IDE) framework, which models the dependence between a spatial process at a future time conditioned on the same process at the present time through an integral operator with a spatial redistribution kernel \citep{wikle1999dimension}.
+IDE models have been proposed to predict spatio-temporal cloud movement \citep{Wikle2002}, precipitation \citep{xu2005, liu2022statistical}, aerosols \citep{calder2011modeling}, and more recently, wind power \citep{ye2024ieee}. {Both geostatistical models and DSTMs offer distinct advantages: geostatistical approaches are typically regarded as capable surrogate models for complex processes, whereas DSTMs can be highly effective for extrapolating dynamic processes by virtue of their explicit conditional evolution mechanism.}